compression-chiffrement-RRR/WorkerApp/README.md

 ##### DECOMPRESS_LZ78

-### API Response
+### API JSON response

-When the file has been processed by the worker, a POST request will be sent to the AMQP message's property `responseUrl`.
+When the file has been processed by the worker, a POST request will be sent to the API's URL supplied in the AMQP message's property `responseUrl`.

 It will contain the following JSON on success: